brunobaudry/moodle-local_deepler/README.md

 Changes take effect for **all users** immediately after saving.
 Leave the textarea empty to fall back to the bundled `additional_conf.json` defaults.

+** Note :** it will only work with activity or questions components indeed.

 ---

 ##### JSON schema reference